kani215/2018_05_BUSINESS_WEB_PROJECT/README.md

 # 2018_05_BUSINESS_WEB_PROJECT
-MAKE BUSINESS DB &amp; WEB SITE WITH PHP &amp; javasrcipt we can make some backhand functions
+MAKE BUSINESS DB &amp; WEB SITE WITH PHP &amp; javasrcipt we made some backhand and fronthand functions

 THIS IS MY FIRST WEB DESIGN PROJECT WITH JAVASCRIPT & PHP CODE.